 Sudden Infant Death Syndrome (SIDS) and Sudden Unexpected Infant Death (SUID) are terms that describe the sudden and unexpected death of an infant 12 months old or less when the cause was not obvious before investigation, usually occurring during sleep or in the sleep area.
-Around 3,400 babies in the US die suddenly and suddenly each year.
+Around 3,400 babies in the US die suddenly each year.

 Ensuring that the baby's sleeping area is safe and avoiding risky sleep environments such as co-sleeping, are great ways to prevent SIDS.
 In general, baby's sleep area should:

 Have a firm, flat sleep surface covered by a tightly-fitted sheet.

 Be in the same room you sleep in until at least 6 months or, ideally, until baby is 1 year old.